 - What property improvements are in the property now and how they should be reflected in the lease document and ongoing tenant use

-All of these things require strategy.
-That is what we as agents are good at when it comes to leasing negotiation and finalisation.
-Knowing what works when it comes to a lease in today’s property market is part of the equation.
+All of these things require strategy and recommendations.
+We, as agents, are good at leasing negotiation and finalisation.
+Knowing what works in today’s property market is part of the equation.
 Knowing how to put a lease together for a landlord is our high-value skill.

 What are the Lease Facts?

-Here are some considerations that can apply to lease a property in commercial real estate today:
+Here are some considerations that can apply to leasing a property in commercial real estate today:

-- Negotiate every lease with due regard for rent type, outgoings recovery, market incentives, rent reviews, lease options, and length of the lease.
+- Negotiate every lease with due regard to rent type, outgoings recovery, market incentives, rent reviews, lease options, and length of the lease.
 All of these things will impact the landlord’s returns.
+The terms of any lease should not be a ‘standard and simple process’.
+The lease terms should be shaped for the best occupancy arrangements over a sensible investment cycle that works for the tenant and landlord.
+Keeping premises occupied for the longer term is a strategic approach that the agent can use to assist.

-- The permitted use for the premises will need to be well-considered and documented, particularly if the tenant is part of a larger building with other tenants nearby.
-Control the tenant use of the premises by the permitted use clause.
+- The permitted use of the premises must be well-considered and documented, particularly if the tenant is part of a larger building with other tenants nearby.
+The permitted use clause controls the tenant’s use of the premises.

-- Relocation and renovation provisions in the lease may be a consideration depending on the age of the property and the use of the premises by the tenant.
+- Relocation and renovation provisions in the lease may be considered depending on the age of the property and the tenant’s use of the premises.
 The longer the lease, the chance that you will need to consider these factors.

 - Guarantees will apply to establish the lease.
 The guarantees will protect the landlord in times of tenant default.
-It is important that the level and type of guarantee is appropriate.
-You can also have bonds or other securities.
+It is essential that the level and type of lease guarantee or bond is appropriate.
+Protect the landlord for the situation of tenant default.